-Help and Shelter was incorporated on November 24, 1994 under the Companies Act 89:01 as a company without share capital.
+Help and Shelter Inc.(fromerly Help and Shelter Limited) was incorporated on November 24, 1994 under the Companies Act 89:01 as a company without share capital.
+The Company obtained a Certificate of Continuance on November 8, 1995 in accordance with the Companies Act 1991.